codebygeni/finara-agent/README.md

 # Finara HelloWorld Agent

-This is a simple Agentic AI agent for demonstration.
+This is a simple Agentic AI agent for demonstration.# finara-agent